 About William Markham

 William Markham is a trial and appellate attorney whose firm is located in San Diego.
 He obtained his law degree from Harvard Law School in 1987 and has litigated cases in California for the past thirty-five years.
 He tries cases in court, conducts appeals, and provides counseling on antitrust issues.
-He principally litigates antitrust claims, also conducts complex business litigation (breaches of contract and business torts), and sometimes litigates claims for false advertising and trademark offenses.
-Earlier in his career, he litigated various kinds of disputes over real property and has a proficient understanding of real property law.
+He principally litigates antitrust claims, advises clients about antitrust issues, conducts complex business litigation, and litigates certain kinds of real property claims.
 Below you can read more about Mr. Markham’s law practice, recent engagements, past successes, and professional biography.

 Antitrust Litigation and Counseling

 A trial lawyer with special proficiency in antitrust law, Mr. Markham has developed a thorough understanding of the antitrust laws of the United States and California.
 He now devotes much of his practice to litigating antitrust claims, bringing antitrust appeals, and providing antitrust counseling in strategic matters for substantial companies.
 He has also written well-received articles on antitrust law and maintains an active, popular blog that discusses antitrust issues, trade issues, and other topical themes.

 Since 2005, Mr. Markham has acted as the lead trial and appellate attorney in several major antitrust cases.
 Most of these cases lasted several years and consumed much of his professional time.
 Ever since, he has accepted only a few cases at a time, so that he can always devote sufficient, undistracted attention to each of his cases.
 This list presents Mr. Markham’s principal antitrust litigations since 2005.
 This page describes our antitrust practice.

 Antitrust Counseling to Global Firms and Others